Finnish grammar: Passive voice

-The Finnish passive is unipersonal, that is, it only appears in one form regardless of who is understood to be performing the action.
-In that respect, it could be described as a "fourth person", since there is no way of connecting the action performed with a particular agent (except for some nonstandard forms; see below).
+The so-called Finnish passive is impersonal and unipersonal, that is, it only appears in one form regardless of who is implicitly understood to be the performer of the action.
+In that respect, it could be described as a "fourth person" since there is no way of connecting the action performed with a particular agent (except for some nonstandard forms; see below).
+It is called "passive" for historical reasons in imitation of Swedish and Latin grammars, but this term is in fact incorrect because the object of an active sentence remains an object in the equivalent Finnish "passive" sentence, in other words, the Finnish "passive" sentence is in fact active.
+In languages with true passives, an active sentence's object becomes the subject in the equivalent passive sentence.
+Active: me pidätämme hänet "we will arrest him" => passive: pidätetään hänet "he will be arrested".

-Consider an example: talo maalataan "the house will be painted".
+Consider the example: talo maalataan "the house will be painted".
 The time when the house is being painted could be added: talo maalataan marraskuussa "the house will be painted in November".
 The colour and method could be added: talo maalataan punaiseksi harjalla "the house will be painted red with a brush".
-But nothing can be said about the person doing the painting; there is no simple way to say "the house will be painted by Jim".
+But nothing can be said about the person who will do the painting; there is no simple way to say "the house will be painted by Jim".
 There is a calque, evidently from Swedish, toimesta "by the action of", that can be used to introduce the agent: Talo maalataan Jimin toimesta, approximately "The house will be painted by the action of Jim".
 This type of expression is considered prescriptively incorrect, but it may be found wherever direct translations from Swedish, English, etc. are made, especially in legal texts, and has traditionally been a typical feature of Finnish "officialese".
 An alternative form, passive + ablative, also a calque from Swedish, was once common but is now archaic.